Sustainability Rebates Program

 If charged by home solar during the day, EV chargers enable the storage of excess solar generated, just like a battery.
 We recommend sourcing at least two quotes.

-• Only available to homeowners and landlords of properties in the Shellharbour LGA for electric vehicle chargers installed from the 1 July 2023 until 30 June 2024.
+• Only available for residential EV charger installations in the Shellharbour LGA from the 1 January 2024 until 30 June 2025.

 • Must be installed by a licensed tradesperson and meet all necessary installation standards.

-• See Council’s Sustainability Rebate Guidelines for full terms and conditions.
+See Council’s Sustainability Rebates Program Guidelines for full terms and conditions.

 Home Battery